ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 * security remediation
 * detection and response workflows

-This laboratory therefore provides a practical bridge between traditional Windows Server administration and modern automation-oriented identity and security engineering.
+This laboratory provides a practical bridge between traditional Windows Server administration and modern automation-oriented identity and security engineering.

 ---